 Best for Light Weight

-As our favorite ultralight model, the Petzl Ride is our Top Pick for several reasons.
+The Petzl Ride is our favorite ultralight model.
 It's nearly the lightest model we tested and is less than an ounce heavier than the lightest option in our review.
 Despite its low weight, it features a steel pick and adze, which adds a fair amount of versatility and performance.
 It's most at home ski-mountaineering or alpine rock climbing but is versatile enough for basic snow climbs and moderate glacier routes.

 Despite its low weight, the Ride's pick provided good purchase, even in firmer conditions, and was one of the most confidence-inspiring while ascending steeper terrain.
-It was also one of the most comfortable to carry in the 11 ounce and under category.
-While the Ride faced some tough competition, its low weight, compact length (that could be carried inside your pack if the terrain requires), and confidence-inspiring steep snow climbing performance are what helped set it apart from the competition.
+It was also one of the most comfortable to carry in the 11 ounces and under category.
+While the Ride faced some fierce competition, its lighter weight, compact length (that could be carried inside your pack if the terrain requires), and confidence-inspiring steep snow climbing performance are what helped set it apart from the competition.

 Read review: Petzl Ride

 Ian Nicholson is a professional guide, snow expert, and mountain climber extraordinaire.
 He and his team bring this review to fruition with their years of experience and expertise in a niche field.
 Ian is an IMFGA guide (the best there is) and guides snowy mountain summits and descents in Alaska, Washington, and California.
 He regularly uses ice axes while climbing up steep couloirs with skis strapped to his back, and while tackling more mellow mountaineering objectives.
 His expertise and nerdy gear obsession are unrivaled in the field.
 His commitment to in-depth research and heavy testing is what makes this review the best that you'll find on the internet.
 He spends hours hacking away at waterfalls, digging snow pits, and teaching self-arresting in a number of his outdoor education classes.